-- Polyuria and polydipsia: these mean excess urination and excess drinking.
+These mean excess urination and excess drinking.
 When the kidneys are not working well, extra water is lost into the urine, which increases the volume of the urine and needs to urinate.
 Excess water loss then triggers an increase in thirst.

-- Vomiting: when the kidneys do not work well, waste products such as urea build up in the blood.
+When the kidneys do not work well, waste products such as urea build up in the blood.
 This can cause nausea and vomiting.

-- Lack of appetite: Nausea can also lead to picky eating.
+Nausea can also lead to picky eating.

-- Lethargy: Dogs who feel unwell from kidney disease usually sleep more and don’t wish to interact with their owners or other pets.
+Dogs who feel unwell from kidney disease usually sleep more and don’t wish to interact with their owners or other pets.

-- Bladder infections: Normal urine is concentrated and slightly acidic, which helps fight bacteria.
+Normal urine is concentrated and slightly acidic, which helps fight bacteria.
 However, when the urine is dilute due to poor kidney health, bacteria can easily grow and cause infections.

 What is bad for a Dog’s Kidneys?